Power Balls Recipe for Perfect Post Yoga Nutrition | Adventure Yogi

 – small handful of mixed seeds & chopped nuts

 – A little lukewarm water

-In a mixing bowl, combine all the ingredients and mix by hand, adding a bit of water until even and of a sticky texture.
-Set aside to rest for 20 minutes then roll into small balls about the size of a golf ball.
-You can rest your power balls on baking parchment and they will keep nicely in the fridge or a cool pantry for up to a week.
+To start, in a mixing bowl combine all the ingredients for your power balls and mix by hand.
+Perhaps, adding a bit of water until even and of a sticky texture.
+Then, set aside to rest for 20 minutes then roll into small balls about the size of a golf ball.
+Finally, rest your power balls on baking parchment and they will keep nicely in the fridge or a cool pantry for a week.

 Next time, you could experiment with Tahini, cacao powder, spirulina, spices, or coconut flakes.
-This is just a guide; you can always tailor-make your power balls to work for you and your tastes.
+Honestly, this is just a guide!
+You can always tailor-make your power balls to work for you and your tastes.
 Don’t be afraid to have a little fun experimenting with this recipe!

 You can experience amazing foods courtesy of AdventureYogi chefs on all of our retreats.
 Take a look at our calendar here.